-Regardless of how much debt you have, set a date to be debt-free.
-You now have a goal!
-To reach any goal, you need a plan.
+Set a date to be debt-free.
+As with any goal, you need a plan.
 Break your goal into small chunks.
-For each, create a monthly personal budget, debt repayment goal and a small treat for every milestone.
+For each, create a monthly personal budget, a repayment goal and a small reward for hitting your target.

-The best way to get out of debt is to start today.
-Start small and compound.
-Don’t forget to reward yourself along the way.
+The best way to get out of debt is to start today and don’t abuse credit cards!
+As you progress, reward yourself!
+Commit to building good financial habits.

 Check what banks are NOT lending for

 Also, they could be less willing to lend on new city centre builds.
 Some say properties occupied in the last three years, some say any properties occupied in the last year.

-Sadly, each lender works on their own requirements, which can cause confusion.
-Read the small print and ask your mortgage advisor the somewhat seemly dumb questions.
+Sadly, each lender works on their own requirements, which can easily confuse.
+Read the small print and ask your mortgage advisor, even if you think the question is dumb!

-Remember if you’re unsure at the end of the meeting, then you haven’t asked all the questions you need to or you have picked a bad advisor and you need to find another one.
+If you’re unsure at the end of the meeting, then you either haven’t asked all the questions you should, or you need a different advisor.

 Increase your deposit

-One of the best ways to negotiate a mortgage interest rate is to increase the size of your deposit.
+Our best tip when thinking about how to negotiate a mortgage rate is to increase the size of your deposit.
 You might be able to get a mortgage with less than 20% of the house price.
-However, the rate is likely to be higher than if you had 30%.
+However, the rate is likely to be unfavourable.

 If this sounds like bad news, don’t worry.
-There are many ways you can boost your deposit savings using what you’re already good at.
+There are plenty of ideas you can try to boost your deposit.
+Here are a few of our favourites: